 Bulldog Investment Fund Investment Policy

 In a remarkably difficult investing environment, one that has challenged the most experienced fund managers, it is impressive that throughout this time, student managers have outperformed 94 percent of the nation’s professional fund managers.
 The fund has outperformed the S&P 500 by 13 percentage points, which translates to a roughly $220,000 advantage to Samford.
-This impressive performance convinced the Samford Board of Trustees to add $700,000 to the Fund shortly after its inception bringing the total under management to over $1.1 million.
+This impressive performance convinced the Samford Board of Trustees to add $700,000 to the Fund shortly after its inception bringing the total under management to more than $1.7 million.
 The Bulldog Investment Fund is now the largest such fund in Alabama and one of the top five student-managed funds in the southeast.

 Alumni of the Bulldog Investment Fund have gone on to careers as revenue analysts, development directors, and sales representatives with companies ranging from the American Cancer Society, to BBVA Compass Bank, to the United States Armed Services.